Texas Sports Betting – Legal Status & Best DFS Sites (2025)

 Texas is home to two casinos operated by Native American tribes that both offer electronic games.
 Still, you can’t wager on sports at these Texas tribal casinos.

 Texas online casinos are illegal.
 Sweepstakes casinos are a legal online iGaming option available in the state.
-The sweepstakes model abides by the CA criminal code, allowing players to earn real money using virtual currency.
+The sweepstakes model adheres to the California criminal code, enabling players to earn real money using virtual currency.

 Poker

 Poker players can find several poker rooms in Texas' major cities like Dallas and San Antonio.
-It is not illegal to play poker in Texas, but state laws dictate that it is illegal to profit from the game itself.
+It is not illegal to play poker in Texas, but state laws prohibit profiting from the game itself.
 Poker room operators have skirted the law by charging access fees to play, but they do not turn a profit from the games themselves.

 Horse racing

-On the legal side of things, pari-mutuel betting is legal in Texas, but online horse racing betting is prohibited.
+On the legal side, pari-mutuel betting is permitted in Texas, but online horse racing betting is not.
 Locals can wager on horse races at one of the state’s three racetracks: Retama Park, Sam Houston Race Park, and Lone Star Park.
 Those venues also simulcast races, allowing you to bet on races held across the U.S. and around the globe.

 Daily fantasy sports

 In 2019, the Texas House voted to legalize daily fantasy sports (DFS) fully, deeming it a game of skill and not chance.
 Texas sports fans can get their fill of DFS via industry heavyweights DraftKings, FanDuel, Thrillzz Sportsbook, or the Monkey Knife Fight app.
-You can sign up and claim the best social sportsbook bonuses, including the ProphetX promo code, the Underdog Fantasy promo code, and the Fliff promo code today.
+You can sign up and claim the best social sportsbook bonuses today.

 Quick facts: Texas sports betting

-No legal Texas sports betting options exist, including online sportsbooks or retail locations.
+Traditional online sportsbooks or retail locations does not exist in the Lone Star State, which is currently composed of the top online sports betting Texas sites like DFS and social sportsbooks.
 Major sports betting operators have set their sights on Texas, but we do not expect any movement before 2025.

-Consult our quick facts table for relevant and timely Texas sports betting updates.
+Consult our quick facts table for relevant and timely online sports betting Texas updates.

 Launch date | TBD |